vuex-orm/vuex-orm-next/docs/guide/repository/retrieving-data.md

 const users = store.$repo(User).where('votes', 100).get()
 ```

-You may also define the second argument as a closure to perform a different kind of cheks.
+You may also define the second argument as a closure to perform advanced checks.

 ```js
 const users = store.$repo(User).where('votes', (value) => {